 This report investigates the global burden of mental illness.
 It sets out how big the problem is, how much spending it receives, and how those resources are allocated.
 It then focuses specifically on what can be done to reduce anxiety and depression in low-income countries.

-We know cash transfers reduce poverty, improve health and enhance education but what impact do they have on how people feel and think about their lives?
+We know that cash transfers reduce poverty, improve health and enhance education but what impact do they have on how people feel and think about their lives?
 We find that cash transfers have a small, positive effect on subjective wellbeing, one that lasts for several years.

 There are long-standing doubts about whether data from subjective scales are cardinally comparable—should we, for instance, believe that if two people self-report their happiness as '7/10' then they are as happy as each other?
 It is unclear how to assess whether these doubts are justified without first addressing two unresolved theoretical questions: how do people interpret subjective scales, and which assumptions are required for cardinal comparability?
 This working paper offers answers to both.